Skip to main content

 To resolve this, Panoz decided that he would carve back the infield hillside overlooking the front straight and build below it a new "pro paddock".

-If you were planning to carve back the hill overlooking the front straight to install a new paddock, how would you get the trucks over there?
+But if you were planning to carve back the hill overlooking the front straight to install a new paddock, how would you get the trucks over there?
 You're not going to send them over that small T11 bridge, as it's too tight and would likely require re-engineering/replacing that bridge.
 Plus, it would create a lot of conflicting traffic with infield spectators.
-I suppose you could have brought trucks in via the old Howington Road access, but I don't know if RA still owns that property.
+I suppose you could have brought trucks in via the old Howington Road access, but I don't know if the track even still owns that property.
 Or maybe through the new area that was created to the east/northeast (behind Turn 1 where the companies are now).
 But you'd still need to build a bridge/tunnel across the track at T1 for that.

 As for safety, I don't recall a lot of complaints about safety of the track back in the day.
 I do recall a lot of awe describing the thrill of it.
 I loved it.
 We did lose an SCCA member there one year, but that was an open-wheel incident, and then there was that terrible movie filmed afterward where a car launched and crashed into the span of the bridge (a movie so bad, that I can't even remember the name of it).
 Of course, I don't recall a lot of complaints about racing without certified closed-face helmets, fire suits, and head and neck restraints...but we require them today.

-Regardless, that mile-long, unrestricted back straight was now funneling into an eye-of-the-needle slot under the T11 Bridge, where right after it was an off-camber downhill turn right toward wall.
+Regardless, that mile-long, unrestricted back straight was now funneling into an eye-of-the-needle slot through the T11 Bridge, where right after that was an off-camber downhill turn right toward wall.
 The speed you would have carried through there in today's prototypes would have been incredible.
 I'm guessing major sanctioning bodies said - and FIA inspectors - said "nope" (recall this was only a couple years after Senna's crash), so something had to be done.

 Today, if you want to touch the old Dip, just walk over to the truck access tunnel; the floor of the tunnel is the bottom of the old Dip.
-Then step out of the tunnel and look up at the current track level and you can imagine just how much of an elevation change that was...at 125mph plus in my 175hp Showroom Stock car.
+Then step out of the tunnel and look up at the current track level and you can see just how much of an elevation change that was...at 125mph plus in my 175hp Showroom Stock car.
 What would it have been in my 300hp Super Touring monster?
 Or today's T1 cars?
+Woof.

 Get out there and drive it while you can.